openflighthpc/retype-documentation/Retype_Documentation/workflow_examples/hadoop.md

 [flight@chead1 (mycluster1) ~]$ flight silo software pull --repo openflight hadoop 3.2.1
 ```

+!!!
+If you are using a different version of java, the version may be changed on line 54 in `hadoop-3.2.1/etc/hadoop/hadoop-env.sh`
+!!!

 ### Downloading the Hadoop Job

 These steps help setup the Hadoop environment and download a spreadsheet of data which will Hadoop will sort into sales units per region.